pragmint/open-practices/capabilities/code-maintainability.md

 3. **Partially Modular Codebase:** Most parts of the system are modular and easy to update, but some are complex and difficult to work with.
 4. **Well-organized Codebase:** When changes are made to the existing codebase, they don’t tend to require much rework.

-Now average your scores for the two responses and that will be your overall score for this capability.
+Now, average your scores for New Code and average your scores for Previously Written Code.
+Then, average those two numbers and you'll have your overall score for this capability.
+So, if your average score for New Code was 3 and your average score for Previously Written Code was 2, then your overall score for Code Maintainability would be 2.5.

-<ed> By "two responses" do we mean New Code and Previously Written Code?
-I think we could make this instruction clearer for the reader.
-My understanding is that the reader is to score themselves on each of the 4 areas in each of the two "subcategories" above (New Code and Previously Written Code).
-Do they then average the scores of each subcategory or do they average the scores of ALL areas (which would be 8 areas total)? </ed>

-<ed> I suggest adding a line or two here that clarifies your vision for next steps for readers based on their score.
-For example, if their score was a 4, they're good to go here and can opt to move on to Related Capabilities?
-If their score was 3 or below, they should see Supporting Practices? </ed>
+An overall score of 2.5 or below means you'll probably gain a lot of value from experimenting with some of the supporting practices listed below.
+An overall score of 3 or higher means you and your team are largely proficient, or well on your way to becoming proficient, in the area of Code Maintainability; you would likely benefit from evaluating your scores in other capabilities.

 ## Supporting Practices

-The following supporting practices will bolster your team’s Code Maintainability capability.

-<ed> I suggest we consistently add a quick line here to signal to the reader what this new section will cover.
-The line will need to be edited based on the capability.
-This text is just a suggestion -- feel free to edit as you see fit. </ed>
+The following is a curated list of supporting practices to consider when looking to improve your team's Code Maintainability capability.
+While not every practice will be beneficial in every situation, they are meant to provide teams with fresh, pragmatic, and actionable ideas to support this capability.

 ### [Automate Coding Standards](/practices/automate-coding-standards.md)